 So what needs to be thought of when it comes to customs and cross border trade compliance?
 Supposing this became a reality, the outcome is conceivable.
 Auto-makers, in order to be successful, will need to stop operating less like auto-makers and more like smartphone makers.

 The world’s existing infrastructure is insufficient to support a sudden surge in the population of battery-powered cars but if the population grows over time, auto-makers will likely adapt by developing friendlier, smaller mechanisms for the vehicle to be hooked up and recharged at home.

 And while smart phones are not dutiable in most parts of Asia, the vast majority of cables and accessories used to charge the devices are.
 So unless the vehicle can be wirelessly charged, we are looking at duties as high as 30% when importing a standalone replacement cable.

 Duties though, should not be something automakers are unused to – other than alcohol and tobacco, few things in Asia are more dutiable than motor vehicles.
-But it will certainly mean having to become accustomed to aspects of classification, valuation, and FTA strategies that were not traditionally part of an automotive supply chain.
+But it will certainly mean having to become accustomed to aspects of classification, customs valuation, and Free Trade Agreement strategies that were not traditionally part of an automotive supply chain.
 But if the emphasis is going to be on saving the planet, who’s to say they won’t negotiate a drop in duties on those.
 Exciting times ahead.